- Ph.D., University of Washington, 2006

 Profile

 Dr. Christopher Agnew is an associate professor in the Department of History.
-In addition to teaching West and the World, he regularly teaches courses on the history of pre-modern and modern East Asia.
-His research focus is the history of China during the Ming and Qing dynasties, with an emphasis on social and economic change in north China.
+He regularly teaches courses on the history of pre-modern and modern East Asia.
+His book, The Kongs of Qufu: The Descendants of Confucius in Late Imperial China, is a history of the family patronized by successive dynasties as the legitimate descendants of the sage.
+He is also interested in Ming and Qing social history, and is currently working on the connection between late Ming statecraft and literati works on animals.
 He has served as the director of the International Studies Program and is currently the chair of the Department of History.

 Research interests